 The results translate a theme of duality in their appearance – the contrast of visual distortion and precision, the stillness and movement in form and the surface deception between synthetic and organic.

-Material/maker relationship is fundamental to my practice.
-Clay has become an infectious material that I’ve always been drawn to since my first encounter during art lessons at secondary school.
+Material/maker relationship is fundamental to Steven’s practice.
+Clay has become an infectious material that he’s always been drawn to since his first encounter during art lessons at secondary school.

 In general, handling and making directly with a material throws out unexpected creative avenues and allows ideas to germinate and progress.
 The act of ‘thinking through making’ fits here, only so much can be planned out in a sketchbook, the real creative process and output is in handling the material.

-I have always been interested in pushing clay to its limit, experimenting and deliberately opposing the tried, tested and expected use of the material to discover new ways of displaying its qualities and features.
-I see my relationship with clay as a collaboration, in which I aim to reveal its characteristics, whilst it, in return, teaches me about its natural properties.
+Steven has always been interested in pushing clay to its limit, experimenting and deliberately opposing the tried, tested and expected use of the material to discover new ways of displaying its qualities and features.
+He sees his relationship with clay as a collaboration, in which he aims to reveal its characteristics, whilst it, in return, teaches him about its natural properties.

 “The act of thinking through making fits here”

-For this series of work I’ve introduced a range of oxides and stains to the parian clay body and surface decorating slip to create a bold balance of colour across the sculptures.
-The ceramic pigments are a combination of metallic oxides and ceramic oxides including chrome, zinc, cobalt and iron that are combined with silica, alumina and clay slip to fuse to the clay body.
+For this series of work, Steven has introduced a range of oxides and stains to the parian clay body and surface decorating slip to create a bold balance of colour across the sculptures.
+The ceramic pigments are a combination of metallic oxides and ceramic oxides including Chrome, Zinc, Cobalt and Iron that are combined with Silica, Alumina and clay slip to fuse to the clay body.

-I have adapted making tools from aluminium tubing for cutting and forming selected pieces.
-Having tried and tested other metals and plastic, aluminium has proved to perform the best results due to its corrosion resistance from forming a compact oxide layer over the surface and also its physical light weight.
+He has adapted making tools from Aluminium tubing for cutting and forming selected pieces.
+Having tried and tested other metals and plastic, Aluminium has proved to perform the best results due to its corrosion resistance from forming a compact oxide layer over the surface and also its physical light weight.

-For a selection of pieces I have introduced marble dust to the surface colour, mixed in with the coloured clay slip to thicken the mixture and add a pearlescent finish to the fired surface.
-I use parian porcelain clay for all of my current work, this type of clay was originally developed to imitate marble as an affordable high end material that could be used to produce Statuary wares.
-I have always been drawn to this idea of imitation and wanted to test the results of incorporating the imitated material into the clay body.
+For a selection of pieces, he has introduced marble dust to the surface colour, mixed in with the coloured clay slip to thicken the mixture and add a pearlescent finish to the fired surface.
+Steven uses parian porcelain clay for all of his current work, this type of clay was originally developed to imitate marble as an affordable high-end material that could be used to produce statuary wares.
+He has always been drawn to this idea of imitation and wanted to test the results of incorporating the imitated material into the clay body.
 Marble dust is also a topic of sustainable use to reduce its environmental impact, and is a material used by other artists/designers to highlight this issue in their artworks and products.